appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ### Displaying data

-A Dropdown's **options** can be populated from a data source like an API / Query by transforming the incoming data to an array of (label, value).
+A Dropdown **Options** can be populated from a data source like an API / Query by transforming the incoming data to an array of (label, value).
 The transformation can be performed using JavaScript.
 So if the data is an array, it can be transformed using the [**Array.map**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/TypedArray/map) function.

 ```javascript
 // Query1.data is assumed to be an array here